KerstinLieu/assessment_dir/README.md

  - SeqIO.write()

 The FASTA file made was uploaded to MUSCLE, and the aligned sequence was downloaded into Python.
+The url in the code can be changed to the url you get from aligning your sequence on MUSCLE.
  - urllib.request.urlretrieve()

-Distance matrix was calculated and a distance tree constrictor pbject was made.
+Distance matrix was calculated and a distance tree constrictor project was made.
  - DistanceCalculator()
  - calculator.get_distance()
  - DistanceTreeConstructor()

-Phylogenetic tree using neighbour joining model was created and vhttps://milliams.com/courses/2023-12-swbio/ isualised.
+Phylogenetic tree using neighbour joining model was created and visualised.
  - constructor.nj()
  - Phylo.()
  - Phylo.draw_ascii()